oamg/leapp-repository/docs/source/target-userspace-creator.md

 system.
 When these packages are built, however, they expect that they will be installed on a target system not on some old RHEL with an old package manager.
-Therefore, they can use some of the newer features of RPM such as rich dependencies, etc. Therefore, attempting to use RHEL7 RPM stack to install RHEL8 RPMs might not work at all.
+Therefore, they can use some of the newer features of RPM such as rich dependencies, etc. Therefore, attempting to use RHEL 7 RPM stack to install RHEL 8 RPMs might not work at all.

 Therefore, leapp downloads and sets up a very bare-bones installation of the target